Skip to main content

 People

 A core aspect of our work is collaborating with interdisciplinary researchers from a range of universities in Australia and overseas.
-The combined expertise of this ‘Technical Democracy Collective’ spans education, policy and governance, artificial intelligence and emerging technologies, assessment, learning analytics, teacher professional learning, digital technologies, ethics, media and communications, and law.
+The combined expertise of this ‘Education Futures Studio Collective’ spans education, policy and governance, artificial intelligence and emerging technologies, assessment, learning analytics, teacher professional learning, digital technologies, ethics, media and communications, and law.
 You can read more about all the members of this collective below.

 EFS Team